 Availability This setting is only available if the license code 112 is valid.
 Description Specifies whether you will be able to define different durations for the audio and video transitions inside a playlist when the Advanced Audio Editing parameter is enabled.
 This setting is irrelevant if the Advanced Audio Editing parameter is disabled.
 Values The possible values are: Yes: The duration of video and audio transitions in a playlist cannot be different.
 No: The duration of the video and audio transitions in a playlist can be different.
-If the license code 112 for advanced audio editing is not valid, the parameter value is forced to 'Yes'.
 Default value Yes